-Free Economics Decision Making Essay Sample
+Free Economic Decision Making Principles Essay Sample

 The basic principles that inspire individual decision-making involve the consideration that in order to purchase a good or service the cost of something is what you give up getting it.
 In addition, trade-offs limit an individual’s amount of money thus; there is a need to forego buying a non-necessary good when deciding to pick first the essential goods.
 Incentive also influences consumers’ decision as it influences a change in consumer behavior, in the way they spend the money.
 Finally, people make decisions based on the margin benefit and buy goods when it is extremely valuable.